Refrigeration Monitoring

 Impact of the EPA refrigerant phaseout schedule on different industries

-The EPA’s HFC phaseout program is being carried out in three ways:
+As mandated by the AIM Act, the EPA’s HFC phaseout program is being carried out in three ways:

-The HFC phaseout presents a major challenge: identifying suitable alternatives that match the performance and compatibility of existing systems.
 Additionally, the cost of new refrigerants and system upgrades, and training technicians to handle low-global warming potential (GWP) systems pose hurdles to a smooth phaseout of HFCs.

-Industries most impacted most by the phaseout include:
+Industries most impacted by the phasedown include

 • Retailers: Supermarkets and retail stores must maintain proper temperature in freezers and display cases.
 They will now have to find cost-effective and energy-efficient replacements for their existing HFC refrigerators.